IBM/sms-spam-filter-using-hortonworks/README.md

 ![](doc/source/images/Push-python-virtual-environment.png)

-Copy the DSXHI connection properties containing the python virtual environment to the `properties` tab in `%manage_spark` window and create the remote session.
+Copy the Hadoop Integration service connection properties containing the python virtual environment to the `properties` tab in `%manage_spark` window and create the remote session.

 ![](doc/source/images/Push-python-virtual-environment2.png)